-UCLA is a clinical training site for the USC Keck School of Medicine and Kaiser Permanente Nurse Anesthesia Programs.
+UCLA is a clinical training site for the USC Keck School of Medicine and Kaiser Permanente School of Anesthesia programs.
 Students work closely with nurse anesthesia staff and faculty physician anesthesiologists in many anesthetizing locations to gain clinical anesthesia experience.
 Nurse anesthetists also serve as instructors for various courses and lectures at USC, teach in the Simulation Center, and provide supplemental Board Review courses.
 Rose Cheung, CRNA, Jina Kim, CRNA, Huy Vo, CRNA and Matt Park, CRNA are the clinical coordinators for our student nurse anesthetists (SRNAs).

 As our department is continually expanding, we have added “Lead CRNA” roles to cover the various sites.
 These roles provide an opportunity to enhance leadership and management skills:

 - Emily Pinho, CRNA leads the team at Santa Monica Hospital and Santa Monica Surgery Center

 - Dominick Berkery, CRNA leads the team at Martin Luther King Jr. Community Hospital

 - Natalia MacDougall, CRNA leads the team at Ambulatory Surgery Center and Stein Eye.